Giant Metrewave Radio Telescope

 The Giant Metrewave Radio Telescope (GMRT), located near Narayangaon, Pune in India, is an array of thirty fully steerable parabolic radio telescopes of 45 metre diameter, observing at metre wavelengths.
 It is the largest and most sensitive radio telescope array in the world at low frequencies.
 It is operated by the National Centre for Radio Astrophysics (NCRA), a part of the Tata Institute of Fundamental Research, Mumbai.
-It was conceived and built under the direction of Late Prof. Govind Swarup during 1984 to 1996.
+It was conceived and built under the direction of Govind Swarup during 1984 to 1996.
 It is an interferometric array with baselines of up to 25 km.
 It was recently upgraded with new receivers, after which it is also known as the upgraded Giant Metrewave Radio Telescope (uGMRT).

 Location

-The GMRT Observatory is located about 80 km north of Pune at Khodad.
+The Giant Metrewave Radio Telescope (GMRT) Observatory is located about 80 km north of Pune at Khodad.
 A nearby town is Narayangaon which is around 9 km from the telescope site.
-The office of NCRA is located in the Savitribai Phule Pune University campus.
+The office of National Centre for Radio Astrophysics (NCRA) is located in the Savitribai Phule Pune University campus.

 Science and observations

 One of the aims for the telescope during its development was to search for the highly redshifted 21-cm line radiation from primordial neutral hydrogen clouds in order to determine the epoch of galaxy formation in the universe.

-Astronomers from all over the world regularly use this telescope to observe many different astronomical objects such as HII regions, galaxies, pulsars, supernovae, and Sun and solar winds.